vytdev/debug-stick/README.md

 7. Type `/give @s vyt:debug_stick`, or check the Creative menu.
 8. That's it!

-### 🎉 Support
+## 🎉 Support

-If this helped you out, consider supporting me on Ko-fi!
+**If this helped you out, consider supporting me on Ko-fi**!
 Every bit helps me stay in school and keep the add-on updated! ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W51I5VSO)

-### License
+## 📜 License

 This add-on is open-source!
 This means its source code is available to the public.
 You can find the source code here: